SaniyaKhullar/NetREm/README.md

 </div>

-We can test the performance of our data on testing data (30 samples), to understand better the generalizability of our NetREm model on new, unseen, data.
+We can test the performance of our data on testing data $X_{test}$ ($M = 30$ samples), to understand better the generalizability of our NetREm model on new, unseen, data 🧙‍♀️.

 ```python